thearn/nreltraining2013/docs/bem.rst

 .. figure:: full_workflow.png
     :align: center

-BEM Rotor Assembly as a Component
+BEM Rotor as a Nested Assembly
 ------------------------------------------------------------------------

 If you were really designing using BEM to do the aerodynamic design for a wind turbine, then you'd be working with a whole design team.
-The team would probably want to run your areodynamic analysis as part of a larger model of the actual wind turbine system.
+The team would probably want to run your aerodynamic analysis as part of a larger model of the actual wind turbine system.
 Since OpenMDAO's Assembly class is a sub-class of Component, you can add i/o to an assembly and use it as a component in a larger model.